The Protein Bar vs Protein Powder Debate Just Got a Third Option

 We rejected that assumption.

-Gummy Gainz: 20g of complete protein.
-Stable at 140°F. Tastes like you're cheating but you're not.
+Gummy Gainz: 20g of complete protein at a 3.7:1 carb-to-protein ratio.
+Stable past 100°F+.
+Tastes like you're cheating but you're not.

 Candy that fuels championships.

-Stop accepting format compromises.
+Stop accepting format trade-offs.
 Get protein that works with your life instead of against it.

 Because the best protein is the one you actually consume.